 Sales are encouraged.
-The DAA handles all sales and collects a 25% commission on all artwork sold as a result of this exhibition.
-All artwork for sale must be priced by the artist and so stated in the online entry.
-Please be sure to include the 25% commission for the DAA in your price.
-The Georgia sales tax will be added at the point of sale.
+The Decatur Arts Alliance handles all sales and collects a 25% commission on all artwork sold as a result of this exhibition.
+All artwork for sale must be priced by the artist and so stated in the entry.
+Please be sure to include the 25% commission for the Decatur Arts Alliance in your price.
+The 7% Georgia sales tax will be added at the point of sale.

-Submitting an entry form to this exhibition through Call for Entries (www.callforentry.org) constitutes an agreement on the part of the artist with all conditions set forth in this prospectus.
+Submitting an entry to this exhibition through Call for Entries (www.callforentry.org) constitutes an agreement on the part of the artist with all conditions set forth in this prospectus.
 No work accepted for the exhibition may be withdrawn before the close of the exhibition.
-After acceptance, the artist cannot substitute another work for the one accepted or raise the sales price.
+After acceptance, the artist cannot substitute another work for the accepted one or change the sales price.

-The Decatur Arts Alliance reserves the right to refuse to install any work that, upon arrival at the Library, differs markedly from the images submitted or that does not, for any reason, meet the exhibition’s standards of excellence.
+The Decatur Arts Alliance reserves the right to refuse to install any work that, upon arrival at the Dalton Gallery, differs markedly from the images submitted or that does not, for any reason, meet the exhibitions standards of excellence.

-By submitting images of your work, you give permission to the Decatur Arts Alliance to use the images for publicity in the organizations’ websites, digital publications, press releases, and an online catalogue of the exhibition.
+By submitting images of your work, you give permission to the Decatur Arts Alliance to use the images for publicity in the organization’s website, digital publications, press releases, and Decatur Arts Festival publications (both print and electronic).

 All reasonable precautions will be taken to ensure protection of submitted work upon receipt.
 Work will be insured for the duration of the exhibition.
-No liability can be assumed by the DAA during storage or by sponsors or personnel connected to the exhibition for damage incurred or loss of work while in transit.
+No liability can be assumed by the Decatur Arts Alliance during storage or by sponsors or personnel connected to the exhibition for damage incurred or loss of work while in transit.
 Artists are advised to arrange their own shipping insurance.

-• CaFÉ requires that all images conform to a specific format.
-The DAA encourages all entrants to review the instructions and tutorials for formatting images and entering before beginning the actual entry process.
+CaFÉ requires that all images conform to a specific format.
+The Decatur Arts Alliance encourages all entrants to review the instructions and tutorials for formatting images and entering before beginning the actual entry process

-• Entries will be active on the CaFÉ website April 8 – May 30, 2019, and all entries must be completed by midnight MST on May 30.
+Entries will be accepted on the CaFÉ website from January 6 through March 2, 2020 and all entries must be completed by midnight MST on March 2.

 • Contact information including mailing address, telephone number, email address, and website address (if applicable)

 • Brief statement about the work.
 This may include descriptive material.
-Limit to 75 words.
+Limited to 75 words.

-• Image list titled to correspond to the portfolio images submitted.
+• Image list numbered to correspond to the portfolio images submitted.
 Please include full photography credits as well as title, dimensions, and description of each work.

-Images of accepted work will be retained by the DAA for archival purposes.
+Images of accepted work will be retained by the Decatur Arts Alliance for archival purposes.
 The exhibition will hang from May 19 through June 14, 2020, in the Dalton Gallery in the Dana Fine Arts Building on the campus of Agnes Scott College, Decatur, Georgia (https://www.agnesscott.edu/maps-directions.html).

-The City of Decatur, Georgia is located just east of and adjacent to the city of Atlanta’s intown communities and near the metro area suburbs.
+The City of Decatur, Georgia, is located just east of and adjacent to Atlanta’s intown communities and near the metro area suburbs.
 With more than 200 shops and restaurants in commercial districts around the Square and in historic Oakhurst Village, Decatur is a popular shopping, dining, entertainment, and arts destination.
-Nineteen thousand residents live in Decatur’s quiet, tree-lined neighborhoods and downtown condominiums, and as the DeKalb County seat, this thriving commercial community is the epicenter of county business. www.Decaturga.com
+Twenty thousand residents live in Decatur’s quiet, tree-lined neighborhoods and downtown condominiums, and as the DeKalb County seat, Decatur’s thriving commercial community is the epicenter of county business. (www.decaturga.com)